tdefise/twint/README.md

 Twint also makes special queries to Twitter allowing you to also scrape a Twitter user's followers, Tweets a user has liked, and who they follow **without** any authentication, API, Selenium, or browser emulation.

+## Changes with the original version

+- *Hotfix*: Geolocalisation of tweets has been disabled, has it causes issues and I don't have the need for it.

 ## tl;dr Benefits
 Some of the benefits of using Twint vs Twitter API:
 - Can fetch almost __all__ Tweets (Twitter API limits to last 3200 Tweets only);